 Is F45 Good for Beginners?

-As you know, one of the founding concepts of F45 was to give members an experience like being with a personal trainer.
-While an F45 workout studio incorporates a lot of the same workouts you’d see in a HIIT or boot camp studio, one thing makes F45 studios different from the rest: the large instructional displays.
+As you know, one of the founding concepts was to give members an experience like being with a personal trainer.
+While its workout studio incorporates a lot of the same workouts you’d see in a HIIT or boot camp studio, one thing makes that makes its studios different from the rest: the large instructional displays.

 Read more: Difference Between Yoga and Pilates